JoviMetzger/42Project-CPP_Modules/README.md

 <br>

 ### 🔸Exercise 01 - I don’t want to set the world on fire
 This exercise focuses on memory allocation, deallocation, ensuring deep copying, and managing object destruction through inheritance.
-You'll handle dynamic memory for objects *(like the Brain class)*, ensure proper deep copying for derived classes *(Dog, Cat)*, and implement destructors to prevent memory leaks.
+You'll handle dynamic memory for objects *(like the Brain class)*, ensure proper deep copying for derived classes *(Dog, Cat)*, and implement destructors to prevent memory leaks.<br>
 **You'll learn or practice:**
 1. **Memory Allocation and Deallocation:** Managing memory for objects with dynamic memory *(Brain class).*
 2. **Deep Copy:** Ensuring objects of derived classes *(Dog, Cat)* are properly deep-copied.